The Language of Recycling

-Maybe.
 A product or package that’s recyclable can be separated from the trash through a recycling program and be used again or made into a new product.

-- newspapers and other products
+- newspapers and other paper products

-- Grocery stores may take back plastic grocery bags
+- grocery stores may take back plastic grocery bags

-What Does the Universal Recycling Symbol Mean?
+The Universal Recycling Symbol

 For information on recycling electronics, visit the EPA website at epa.gov.

-For more on products that are biodegradable or compostable, read Shopping "Green".
+For more on products that are biodegradable or compostable, read Shopping Green.